Current-induced spin-orbit torque on the surface of a transition metal dichalcogenide connected to a two-dimensional ferromagnet CrI$_3$: Effects of twisting and gating: conclusion

 \section{conclusion}

 In summary, we have studied the current-induced spin polarization and the resulting spin-orbit torque (SOT) in a transition metal dichalcogenide (TMDC) and chromium iodide (CrI$_3$) bilayer, with WSe$_2$ or MoSe$_2$ as TMDC, beyond the linear response theory.
-Employing the single-band steady state Boltzmann equation, we have found that the spin-polarization originating from the electron occupation changes within intra-band is odd upon magnetization reversal and generates a strong field-like SOT, $\bm{\tau}^{oc}$, on the magnetization of the ferromagnetic CrI$_3$ layer, while that of the intrinsic inter-band transitions contribute to a weak damping-like torque, $\bm{\tau}^{in}$, in TMDC/CrI$_3$ bilayers.
+Employing the single-band steady state Boltzmann equation, we have found that the spin-polarization originating from the electron occupation changes within intraband is odd upon magnetization reversal and generates a strong field-like SOT, $\bm{\tau}^{oc}$, on the magnetization of the ferromagnetic CrI$_3$ layer, while that of the intrinsic interband transitions contribute to a weak damping-like torque, $\bm{\tau}^{in}$, in TMDC/CrI$_3$ bilayers.
 Both the field-like and damping-like terms exhibit strongly asymmetric behavior with respect to the chemical potential with higher strength in the case of n-type doping and sign changes for n-doped MoSe$_2$/CrI$_3$ bilayers.

 We have evaluated the effects of the type of the TMDC, twisting the TMDC layer with respect to the CrI$_3$, and the gate electric field on the generated SOT.
 Interestingly, the strength of the damping-like (field-like) SOT in MoSe$_2$-based bilayer can be three orders (one order) of magnitude larger than that of the WSe$_2$-based bilayer, leading to an approximately the same order as the field-like torque.
-Moreover, the field-like and damping-like SOTs are enhanced for larger Rashba spin-orbit couplings in WSe$_2$- and p-type doped MoSe$_2$-based bilayers, whereas their strengths are reduced in n-doped MoSe$_2$ and the sign change of the field-like torque is disappeared.
+Moreover, the field-like and damping-like SOTs are enhanced for larger Rashba spin-orbit couplings in WSe$_2$- and p-type doped MoSe$_2$-based bilayers, whereas in n-doped MoSe$_2$, the strength of the damping-like SOT decreases and the sign change of the field-like torque is suppressed.

-Twisting the TMDC layer with respect to the ferromagnetic CrI$_3$ layer, which is accompanied by reversal of the spin ordering, leads to significant changes in applied current-induced SOTs.
+Twisting the TMDC layer with respect to the ferromagnetic CrI$_3$ layer leads to significant changes in applied current-induced SOTs.
 Importantly, a large discrepancy between the n-type and p-type doping can be apparently seen in WSe$_2$ and MoSe$_2$-based bilayers.
 Not only do the magnitudes of the SOTs can change significantly, but also the sign of the damping-like SOT as well as the field-like SOT (except that of the n-doped WSe$_2$) can be reversed by tuning the twist angle between $0^{\circ}$ and $30^{\circ}$ in both TMDCs.

 Furthermore, tuning the applied gate electric field from $-2$ V/nm to $2$ V/nm can lead to the sign change of the SOTs in addition to the amplification of their strengths.
 Most importantly, we have depicted the striking tunability of the strength of the generated SOTs as well as their sign change in a wide window of the twist angle and the applied gate electric field which opens a new path for externally controllable spintronic devices.